Frequently Asked Questions

 The Michigan Parks on the Air Meetup is a gathering of amateur radio enthusiasts who come together to share their experiences, operate portable radio stations, and enjoy the natural beauty of the Park.

 The Michigan Parks on the Air Meetup is intended to be a casual and flexible gathering for amateur radio operators.
-Our main goal is to provide a relaxed environment where participants can operate, meet, and interact freely while enjoying the amenities of Fort Custer State Recreation Area.
+Our main goal is to provide a relaxed environment where participants can operate, meet, and interact freely while enjoying the amenities of Hartwick Pines State Park.

 No, the event welcomes both seasoned operators and newcomers to the hobby.
 It's a great opportunity to learn from experienced enthusiasts.

 There is no registration fee to attend the Michigan Parks on the Air Meetup.
-However, Fort Custer State Recreation Area may require a Recreation Passport or an entrance fee.
-For more details on entrance fees or the Recreation Passport, please call the park or visit their website.
+However, Hartwick Pines State Park may require a Recreation Passport or an entrance fee.
+For more details on entrance fees or the Recreation Passport, please visit the park’s website.

 For this year, we will not have an RSVP.
 However, we encourage you to subscribe to our email updates to stay informed about event details and announcements.
 Keep an eye on our website for the subscription page coming soon!